 It is important for insurance companies to secure access to training data and thwart efforts to trick AI models into revealing the parameters used for training models.
 Since it is likely that cloud is where models are trained and deployed, access to AI can be secured effectively if well-known cloud security patterns are followed and implemented.

-The use of hyperscalers’ cloud-native capabilities is a strategy to alleviate the computing resources needed to train AI algorithms, albeit at a higher cost if applications are not designed to optimise cloud usage.
-It is well known that deep learning will not scale efficiently as the number of layers increases, and insurers must optimise their return on investment by making an appropriate trade-off between accuracy of AI models and computing-resource costs.
+The use of hyperscalers’ cloud-native capabilities is a strategy to alleviate the computing resources needed to train AI algorithms, albeit at a higher cost if applications are not designed to optimize cloud usage.
+It is well known that deep learning will not scale efficiently as the number of layers increases, and insurers must optimize their return on investment by making an appropriate trade-off between accuracy of AI models and computing-resource costs.

 Progress on all fronts